cloudmesh-community/book/chapters/pi/exercise.md

 It is important that you write down all steps very carefully as you are expected to use the steps to develop an automated deployment.
 For your cluster.
-Your tutorial will be tested by other groups and easy of installation completness, and correctness will be evaluated.
+Your tutorial will be tested by other groups and easy of installation completeness, and correctness will be evaluated.
 Teams that find issues and improve deployment tutorials will receive points.
 TA's will also replicate these steps to identify a fair evaluation without bias.